 If you reveal your invention to anybody before applying for a patent, it is considered a public disclosure and may prevent you from getting a valid patent.
 For example, producing your invention in a public exhibition to how it works, would jeopardise any future patent protection.

-An IP attorney or solicitor can advise on confidentiality and draw up an appropriate NDA for you to use.
+An IP attorney or solicitor can advise on confidentiality and licensing and draw up an appropriate NDA for you to use.
 You should consider what your NDA covers.
 It could protect information which is recorded and marked ‘confidential’, and it could also protect information you share in meetings or presentations.

 For further help with NDAs, the IPO has developed a free online tool called the IP Health Check.
 This will help you identify the necessary practical and legal steps to keep your ideas and information confidential.